wadmp/wadmp.github.io/src/gen3/docs/user-management/add-users/README.md

   Click on the Invite User button located at the top right of the Users page.

 - **Fill Out Invitation Form:**
-  Enter the user's email address and assign specific permissions for the user.
+  Enter the user's email address and assign specific permissions to the user.

 ![users-invite](../../images/invite-user.png)